MicroStrategy/rest-api-docs/docs/common-workflows/folder-browsing.md

 ---
-sidebar_label: Folder Browsing
+sidebar_label: Folder browsing
-title: Workflow Sample - Folder Browsing
+title: Workflow sample - Folder browsing
 description: The workflow for browsing folders in the metadata includes the following sequence of REST API requests.
 ---